matheusgadelha/PointCloudLearningACD/README.md

-# Label-Efficient Learning on Point Clouds usingApproximate Convex Decompositions
+# Label-Efficient Learning on Point Clouds using Approximate Convex Decompositions
-Code for the paper Label-Efficient Learning on Point Clouds usingApproximate Convex Decompositions.
+Code for the paper Label-Efficient Learning on Point Clouds using Approximate Convex Decompositions.

 _Coming soon..._